richie-asiedu/E-commerce-Website/DEPLOYMENT.md

 ## Step 1: Enable GitHub Pages

-1. Go to your GitHub repository
+1. Go to your GitHub repository: `https://github.com/richie-asiedu/E-commerce-Website`
 2. Click on "Settings" tab
 3. Scroll down to "Pages" in the left sidebar
 4. Under "Source", select "Deploy from a branch"
 5. Choose "gh-pages" branch
 6. Click "Save"

+**Important**: If you see "404 - There isn't a GitHub Pages site here", this means GitHub Pages hasn't been enabled yet.
+Follow the steps above to enable it.

 ## Step 2: Configure Repository Settings